leinss/TobiBoard/README.md

 - Works in every language your model supports
 - Good for typos, clumsy phrasing, or shifting tone (formal ↔ casual)
-- Blocked in password fields, with a confirmation tap before anything leaves your device
+- Review the message and decide if you want to replace the original one

 <br>

-## 🔒 Both features, one promise: Zero Data Retention
+## Zero Data Retention

-Voice and Text Fix both go through OpenRouter, and WisprBoard asks OpenRouter for **zero-data-retention endpoints by default**.
+Voice and Text Fix both go through OpenRouter (default), and WisprBoard asks OpenRouter for **zero-data-retention endpoints by default**.
 When your model offers a [ZDR route](https://openrouter.ai/docs/use-cases/zero-data-retention), your audio and text aren't logged, stored, or used for training.
 If a model doesn't offer one, WisprBoard tells you and falls back so things still work.
 You can turn the strict setting off if you'd rather.

 Your OpenRouter key is encrypted with the Android Keystore, excluded from cloud backups, and never written to logs.
 AI is opt-in: both features stay off until you paste a key in.